 The ethanol conversion process involves preparation of the biomass feedstock for pre-treatment.

-The unconverted biomass and crop residual wastes will be used as fuel in the biomass boiler to produce high pressure steam, thereby generating electricity and heat through the turbine and generator units.
+The unconverted biomass and crop residual wastes are used as fuel in the biomass boiler to produce high pressure steam, generating electricity and heat through the turbine and generator units.

-About 1,200t of agricultural residues will be processed at the facility each day to generate the fuel and green power.
-The unconverted residual solids, other agricultural biomass and biogas from anaerobic wastewater treatment will be used to generate heat and electricity.
+An estimated 1,200t of agricultural residue is processed at the facility each day to generate the fuel and green power.
+The unconverted residual solids, other agricultural biomass and biogas from anaerobic wastewater treatment are used to generate heat and electricity.

 Contractors invovled in the Hugoton-based bioethanol plant

-A consortium of Abener Engineering and Construction Services and Teyma USA is the project engineer and design-build contractor.
-Partnered companies include Abengoa Bioenergy New Technologies and Abengoa Bioenergy Trading.
+A consortium of Abener Engineering and Construction Services and Teyma USA served as the project engineer and design-build contractor.
+Partnered companies included Abengoa Bioenergy New Technologies and Abengoa Bioenergy Trading.